CatalystCode/bedrock-end-to-end-dx/README.md

 which she then commits back to the repo.
 This triggers the generation process and this deployment definition will be built into resource manifests that are committed to `github.com/fabrikam/discovery-cluster-manifests`.

-## Creating Cluster Definition
+## Scaffolding a Cluster Definition

-Olina then moves on to creating her infrastructure deployment project.
-She first scaffolds the project with `spk infra scaffold`:
+Olina then moves on to wanting to create her infrastructure deployment definition.
+She suspects that the project may grow beyond just a single infra deployment.
+Each deployment will be similar in structure but differ in settings (region, connection strings, etc)

+To scaffold the skeleton of the project, she issued the `spk infra scaffold` command:

 ```bash
 $ spk infra scaffold discovery-cluster-infra --bedrock-source https://github.com/fabrikam/bedrock –-container-name discovery-cluster –-backend-key <key>
 ```

-This creates a `discovery-cluster-infra.json` file with a locked source at the latest version (such that it does not change underneath the infrastructure team) and a prefilled set of configuration variables with defaults (if applicable).
+This creates a `discovery-cluster-infra.json` file with a locked source at the latest version (such that it does not change underneath the infrastructure team) and a set of variables (with defaults where appropriate) that must be defined for each deployment.

-TODO: How do we handle multiple clusters in this model?

 ```js
 {​